-Presumably, the transfer student will have completed many of the Core Course Requirements before enrolling at Western.
-In that case, he/she must elect a major area of concentration within the music curriculum prior to enrollment.
-Requirements must be met in order to remain in the major.
-In order to maintain good standing as a major in Music Performance or Composition, the student must earn a minimum grade point average of 3.25 in the first two courses that apply to the major area of concentration.
-The student who elects Music Education or Music Therapy as a major must maintain a grade point average of 3.0 in all courses in the major area of concentration in order to be recommended for Intern Teaching (Music Education) or Music Therapy Internship.
-The transfer student who elects Music Performance–Vocal, Music Education–Choral/General, or Composition as a major must take a Piano Placement Examination before admission to those majors.
-The purpose of this exam is to determine how long it may take to complete piano requirements in the curriculum.
+The School of Music at Western Michigan University welcomes transfer students.
+Transfer students should apply for admission to the University through the Admissions Office and pursue entry to a music program in the same manner as incoming undergraduates (see Undergraduate Studies).
+Transfer students who have completed many of the School of Music's Core Course Requirements before enrolling at WMU must elect a major area of concentration within the music curriculum prior to enrollment.
+To maintain good standing as a major in Music Performance or Composition, students must earn a minimum grade point average of 3.25 in the first two courses that apply to the major area of concentration.
+Students who elect the Music Education or Music Therapy major must maintain a grade point average of 3.0 in all courses in the major area of concentration in order to be recommended for intern teaching (Music Education) or Music Therapy Internship.
+Students pursuing a degree in Music Education should expect an additional three years of study at WMU School of Music.

-GRCC Students: Feel free to read the official articulation agreement between GRCC and the School of Music at WMU.
+Grand Rapids Community College students should reference the official articulation agreement between GRCC and the School of Music at WMU.

 For more information about transferring music credits, contact Destiny Wallace, Undergraduate Advisor, at email@example.com or (269) 387-4672.